wpcodefactory/upload-release/README.md

 # Upload tag to url

-A Github action that uploads the zip file from a tag version to a custom url.
+A Github action that uploads the zip file from a tag version to a custom URL.

 The zip file uploaded is the one from this pattern:
 ```